willconant/flow-js/README.md

 A flow consists of a series of functions, each of which is applied with a special `this` object which serves as a callback to the next function in the series.
-In cases like our second step, `this.spool()` can be used to generate a callback that won't call the next function until all such callbacks have been called.
+In cases like our second step, `this.MULTI()` can be used to generate a callback that won't call the next function until all such callbacks have been called.